 The annual IGMA Auctions are the largest fundraisers in the Guild's fiscal toolbox, with the money raised by the auctions going to support the many educational programs that the Guild sponsors.
-The next IGMA auction will be in September at both the Miniature Masterworks in Kansas City and the Guild Show in Hartford.
+The next IGMA auction will be Friday, April 27 at 5:30 pm at the Tom Bishop Chicago International Show.
 These auctions allow bidders to purchase special items for their collections.

 We truly appreciate all donations, whether they are one-of-a-kind pieces by an Artisan or Fellow member, or something you or your collection has simply outgrown.
 All are gratefully accepted and put to good use supporting the Guild and its missions.